Log-density gradient covariance and automatic metric tensors for Riemann manifold Monte Carlo methods

 Efficient posterior sampling for Bayesian statistical models has attracted a substantial amount of research the last decades \citep[see e.g. ][]{2208.00646}.
 Riemann manifold Monte Carlo methods \citep{girolami_calderhead_11} are in particular well suited for posterior distributions exhibiting complicated non-linear dependence structures and/or substantial differences in scale across the target distribution.
 Posterior distributions with these properties arise (among other) for Bayesian hierarchical models which are widely used to model dependent data \citep[see e.g. ][]{doi:10.1080/10618600.2019.1584901}.
 The successful application of the RMMC methods relies on the selection of a suitable metric tensor, a symmetric, positive definite matrix-valued function that should reflect the local scaling properties of the posterior distribution in question.

 This article makes several contributions towards the end of selecting metric tensors that are both of high quality and are easily applied by non-experts in computational methods.
-The first contribution is the introduction of the, to the author's knowledge, new concept Log-density Gradient Covariance (LGC) and the development of some its properties.
-Informally, the LGC associated with some probability density, say $\pi(\mathbf{x}|\boldsymbol{\theta})$ is defined to be the (necessarily symmetric, positive semidefinite) covariance matrix of the gradient of $\log\pi$ with respect to \emph{both} $\mathbf{x}$ and $\boldsymbol{\theta}$.
+The first contribution is the introduction of the, to the author's knowledge, new concept Log-density Gradient Covariance (LGC) and the development of some of its properties.
+Informally, the LGC associated with some probability density, say $\pi(\mathbf{x}|\boldsymbol{\theta})$ is defined to be the (necessarily symmetric, positive semidefinite (SPSD)) covariance matrix of the gradient of $\log\pi$ with respect to \emph{both} $\mathbf{x}$ and $\boldsymbol{\theta}$.
 Consequently, the LGC generalizes the Fisher information matrix \citep[see e.g. ][]{pawi:2001} (which is the covariance matrix of the log-density gradient with respect to $\boldsymbol{\theta}$ only).
 Subject to regularity conditions, the LGC is equal to expected negative Hessian of $\log\pi$ with respect to \emph{both} $\mathbf{x}$ and $\boldsymbol{\theta}$, and may informally speaking be used to measure the information content and dependence structure between- and among both $\mathbf{x}$ \emph{and} $\boldsymbol{\theta}$ in cases where both $\mathbf{x}$ and $\boldsymbol{\theta}$ are sampled (e.g. when $\mathbf{x}$ is a latent variable).